 Walk Las Ramblas - the main major street (day: performance artists, vendors, food / night: beer merchants, drug dealers, hookers)

 Sit on the steps of Montjuic and watch the magic fountain show at night (music and lights water show)

 La Boqueria - massive food market off Las Ramblas, get a fruit smoothie at the front

 Go to Barceloneta beach - lots of tapas bars, nice boardwalk

-Also, don't forget to drink lots of sangria, try a spanish omelette, and catch a flamenco show! about 9 years ago
+Also, don't forget to drink lots of sangria, try a spanish omelette, and catch a flamenco show! almost 11 years ago